 Prior to 2011, weapon accessibility was limited in the region.
 The fall of Qaddafi's regime has led to the loss of control over huge stocks of weapons, reputed to have been among the largest and most diverse conventional weapon stockpiles in an African country.
-In a report published in 2013, the UNODC estimated that Qaddafi's army was in control of between 250,000 and 700,000 weapons as of 2011, of which 70-80% were assault rifles.64 After the fall of Qaddafi, cities like Ubari, Sabha, and their surroundings, which were among the regime's strongholds and main pre-2011 national weapon stockpiles, became major trafficking hubs.
+In a report published in 2013, the UNODC estimated that Qaddafi's army was in control of between 250,000 and 700,000 weapons as of 2011, of which 70-80% were assault rifles.
+64 After the fall of Qaddafi, cities like Ubari, Sabha, and their surroundings, which were among the regime's strongholds and main pre-2011 national weapon stockpiles, became major trafficking hubs.

 Another source of weapons trafficked from or within Libya are guns owned by civilians.
-According to a study conducted by the non-governmental organization Small Arm Survey in 2007, despite the fact that civilians owning weapons was illegal under the Qaddafi regime, it was estimated that around 900,00065 firearms of various types were in circulation in the country.66 The deteriorated economic situation in the country after the 2011 events drove some civilians to exchange guns and ammunition for daily subsistence goods.67
+According to a study conducted by the non-governmental organization Small Arm Survey in 2007, despite the fact that civilians owning weapons was illegal under the Qaddafi regime, it was estimated that around 900,00065 firearms of various types were in circulation in the country.
+The deteriorated economic situation in the country after the 2011 events drove some civilians to exchange guns and ammunition for daily subsistence goods.
+The deteriorated goods.
+The deteriorated economic situation in the country after the 2011 events drove some civilians to exchange guns and ammunition for daily subsistence goods.

 The fall of the regime and the collapse of many government regulatory and control institutions that followed left the borders largely unguarded or open to corruption, and made them more susceptible to a range of trafficking activities, including arms trafficking.
 From mid-2011, numerous crime syndicates are suspected to have gained access to large quantities of weapons stolen from military storage facilities.
-Available reports indicate that ammunition and explosives stolen from Libyan depots were spread across as many as 12 countries in the Maghreb, Sahel, Levant regions, Horn of Africa and Central Africa.^{68/69} In a 2015 report, Europol indicated that some firearms originating from Libya were already available on the European black market.
-The report also suggested that Libya could emerge as a major source of illegal firearms trafficked to the EU in the future.70
+Available reports indicate that ammunition and explosives stolen from Libyan depots were spread across as many as 12 countries in the Maghreb, Sahel, Levant regions, Horn of Africa and Central Africa.
+68/69 In a 2015 report, Europol indicated that some firearms originating from Libya were already available on the European black market.
+The report also suggested that Libya could emerge as a major source of illegal firearms trafficked to the EU in the future.
+70